ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 # Animating Between Components
-Sprites can travel between two separate lists that know about each other.
-When a sprite starts in one list and ends in another, the two lists know that the sprite came from one and went to the other.
-This also applies in the opposite direction.
-So, sprites always have an initial and a final destination.
-Two lists identify when a sprite is animating between them by checking the states of that sprite.
+Sprites can travel back and forth between two separate lists that know about each other as `receivedSprites` and `sentSprites`.
+Sprites animating between components always store their initial and final bounds.
+Two lists can identify when a sprite is animating between them by checking these bounds.
+If the initial bounds and the final bounds of a sprite are interchanging, then the sprite is animating between two lists (the initial bounds become the final bounds and the final bounds become the initial bounds etc).

-This is useful for animating elements that as they are repeatedly removed from one component and inserted to another.
+This is useful for animating elements that are repeatedly inserted or removed from one component to another.
 For example, imagine that you are hosting a dinner party and you need to keep track of the people that are going and not going.
 You would have a list of people that are going, and a list of the people that are not going.
 As people change their minds from going to not going, they would move back and forth between the two lists. `receivedSprites` and `sentSprites` help sprites animate smoothly between two lists or components.

 ## receivedSprites:
-If a sprite holds the same data value on both sides, it is a `receivedSprite` on the list that it is going to.
+When the final bounds of a sprite become its initial bounds, it is a `receivedSprite` on the list that it is going to.

 ## sentSprites:
 Sent sprites are the reverse of `receivedSprites`.
-If the sprite stores the same data value on both sides, it is a `sentSprite` on the list that it came from.
+When the initial bounds of a sprite become its final bounds, it is a `sentSprite` on the list that it came from.

 <style type="text/css">